Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 - 6 curry leaves, for the tempering

-- Heat half a teaspoon ghee in a deep-bottomed pan.
-Add cumin seeds and pepper corns.
+- Heat 1/2 teaspoon ghee in a deep-bottomed pan.
+Add cumin seeds and peppercorns.
 Let cumin sizzle.

 - Throw in pomegranate kernels.
 Saute over medium heat for 4 minutes.
-Now, pomegranate changes its color and becomes pale and soft.
+The pomegranate seeds will change color, becoming pale and soft.
 Turn off the heat.

 - Add grated coconut to the pan.
-Set aside for cooling.
+Set aside to cool.

-- Next, put the mixture to a mixer or blender.
+- Transfer the mixture into a mixer or blender.
 Add some curds and salt.
 Grind to get a smooth paste.

 - Transfer the paste to a bowl.
 Add remaining curds.
-Add 2-3 cups of water.
+Add 2 to 3 cups of water.
 Mix well.
 Add salt, if needed.

 - Add mustard seeds.
 Let them crackle.
 Throw in curry leaves.
 Mix well.
 Turn off the heat.

-- Pour it on the tambuli.
+- Pour the tempering on the tambuli.
 Stir well to blend.

-- Your favorite pomegranate tambuli is ready!
-Serve it with cooked rice.
+- Serve with cooked rice.
 Enjoy eating this mildly sweet and flavorful side dish.